webpack/watchpack/README.md

 wp.close();
 // stops emitting events and closes all watchers

+// Watchpack.prototype.getTimeInfoEntries()
+var fileTimes = wp.getTimeInfoEntries();
+// returns a Map with all known time info objects for files and directories
+// this include info from files not directly watched
+// key: absolute path, value: object with { safeTime, timestamp }
+// safeTime: the time before that all changes happened
+// timestamp: only for files, the mtime timestamp of the file

+// (deprecated)
 // Watchpack.prototype.getTimes()
 var fileTimes = wp.getTimes();
-// returns an object with all know change times for files
+// returns an object with all known change times for files
 // this include timestamps from files not directly watched
 // key: absolute path, value: timestamp as number
 ```